-- (1) The student consistently exhibits one or more of the following symptomatic behaviors of dysfluency: - (a) Sound, syllable, or word repetition; - (b) Prolongations of sounds, syllables, or words; - (c) Blockages; or

-- (d) Hesitations. - (2) There is a significant discrepancy from the norm as measured by speech sampling in a variety of contexts.
+- (1) The student consistently exhibits one or more of the following symptomatic behaviors of dysfluency: - (a) Sound, syllable, or word repetition; - (b) Prolongations of sounds, syllables, or words; - (c) Blockages; or - (d) Hesitations. - (2) There is a significant discrepancy from the norm as measured by speech sampling in a variety of contexts.
 A significant discrepancy from the norm is five dysfluencies a minute; or - (3) The disruption occurs to the degree that the individual or persons who listen to the individual react to the manner of speech and the disruptions in a way that impedes communication.

 ARSD 24:05:24.01:25.
 Voice disorder defined.
-A voice disorder is characterized by the abnormal production or absence of vocal quality, pitch, loudness, resonance, duration which is inappropriate for an individual's age or gender, or both.
+For the purposes of this chapter, the term, voice disorder means that an individual's voice quality, pitch, or loudness differs or is inappropriate for the individual's age, gender, cultural background, or geographic location.